mbeddr/mps-platform-docs/src/doc/docs/aspects/dataflow.md

 ---
-title: Dataflow aspect
+title: Dataflow Aspect
 hide:
 - toc
 tags:
 - aspect
 ---

-# Dataflow aspect
+# Dataflow Aspect

 > A language's data flow aspect allows you to find unreachable statements, detect unused assignments, or check whether a variable might not be initialized before it's read.
 >